sboseSIT/CPE551_Group_Project_F25/README.md

   A dataset (csv) is provided which consists of 7,200 records with detailed hourly (00:00 to 23:00) observations related to building energy consumption as temperature, humidity, building type, and occupancy changes.
 These observations are tied to 20 buildings with differing IDs, B001-B020, and the study was conducted for two full weeks.
 The team sets out to develop a python program capable of predicting the energy consumption of buildings under different conditions.

 **Program Structure:**
+There are a total of four files, which include 1 .ipynb file (Final_Project) for the main running function.
+There are three .py files, two of which form the classes needed for the main function (buildingCalcClass, buildingClass), and one which includes two PyTests (test_FinalProject.py).
+These files are utilized in conjunction with one another to achieve the goal of the project statement using the methods described below.

   The first class that is defined and used is Building, which sets up the entire dataset using PANDAS.
 It stores lists of all the data for future use in the system.
 The next class, BuildingCalc, has a composition relationship with Building and calculates estimates for the data that can be acquired from the group's dataset: energy, temperature, and humidity.
 Here, time of day and temperature in Fahrenheit columns are made.
 A filter is created in this class for building type, occupancy level, and time period.
 This filter returns the values needed from the dataset, including the average, minimum, and maximum of the three values defined previously.
 A generator function is also defined to show the user rows that match their input criteria for building type, occupancy level, and time of day.